connerdrake98/ds-blog/_posts/2024-02-24-testing-stock-strategies.md

 ### 2 - Import the Necessary Packages in Your Code

-After installing the required pacakages, open your favorite Python IDE, select the environment that has yfinance installed, and import them using:
+After installing the required pacakages, open your favorite <a href='https://hackr.io/blog/best-python-ide'>Python IDE</a>, select the environment that has yfinance installed, and import them using:

 {%- highlight python -%}
 import yfinance as yf